 The Risks of Wearing a Bra that Doesn’t Fit

-This is an important finding that should be taken into account because it can have more than one negative impact on your health.
+This is an important finding that you should be taken into account because it can have more than a little negative impact on your health.
 Pay attention to the following information.

 The risks of wearing a bra that doesn’t fit properlyYour bra isn’t just something to show off your figure and make you feel sexy.
 It also serves a practical purpose that you need to bear in mind.

 You already know that bras are constructed to support, shape, and protect your breasts through a complex pressure system, which you shouldn’t even notice while wearing them.
 But if you choose the wrong type or size of your body, you might notice redness, soreness, or scratches begin to appear.

 Let’s learn a little more about the risks of wearing a bra that doesn’t fit properly.

 1. The danger of too much pressure

 Think about a bra with an underwire, the most popular variety.
 If you choose the wrong size, according to obstetrics and gynecology specialist Dr. Sanchez-Escalonila Zapardiel, what happens is the following: